vespa-engine/documentation/en/tutorials/models-hot-swap.md

 Moving from a demo app to a real-world one introduces additional requirements:

-1. **Hot swap** - models should be updated on a regular basis, as new users and news articles enter the system, and more events (users viewing and clicking news) are collected.
+1. **Hot swap**: Models should be updated on a regular basis, as new users and news articles enter the system, and more events (users viewing and clicking news) are collected.
    Model updates must be atomic from the users' perspective, namely a ranking procedure must not consider embeddings from different models at the same time.
    Further, there must be no downtime for model updates.
-2. **Multiple models** - our initial model recommends news articles to users based on other users' interactions with those articles (as well as categories and content).
+2. **Multiple models**: Our initial model recommends news articles to users based on other users' interactions with those articles (as well as categories and content).
 This is the basic model.
    Now, let us consider two other (somewhat contrived) models:
    _recent_, which only considers events from the last day,